Beyond the 7-Day Playbook: Deploying Claude AI Across a Real Organization

 Ready to go beyond the playbook?

-We help manufacturers and mid-market companies deploy Claude across every department — structured rollouts, production-grade instructions, and measurable results.
+We help manufacturers and mid-market companies deploy Claude AI across every department — structured rollouts, production-grade instructions, and measurable results.
 Start a conversation →